sfkonrad/M13_Challenge_Submission/README.md

    > **📝 Note**
    >
-   > We did not have points deducted if our models don't achieve an improved accuracy, as long as we made at least two [attempts to optimize](https://github.com/sfkonrad/M13_Challenge_Submission/tree/main/M13_Challenge_Submision/Resources/Alt_Models) the model.
+   > We did not have points deducted if our models didn't achieve an improved accuracy, as long as we made at least two [attempts to optimize](https://github.com/sfkonrad/M13_Challenge_Submission/tree/main/M13_Challenge_Submision/Resources/Alt_Models) the model.

 To do so for the [Module 13 Challenge Submision](https://github.com/sfkonrad/M13_Challenge_Submission/blob/main/M13_Challenge_Submision/M13_Challenge_KonradK_venture_funding_with_deep_learning.ipynb), we completed the following steps: